Home remedies for knee pain have always been popular but even more since the onset of coronavirus.

 Also try and ensure the knee is as straight as possible as resting with the knee bent can lead to muscle tightening and joint stiffness.

-Some people find massage helps to reduce knee pain and coronavirus restrictions are limiting access to massage therapists, so now is the perfect time to learn how to self-massage.
+Some people find massage helps to reduce knee pain and coronavirus restrictions have limited access to massage therapists, so now is the perfect time to learn how to self-massage.

 Coronavirus can indeed cause joint pain, but if knee pain is your only symptom, it is unlikely to be related to coronavirus.
 Remember, the main symptoms of COVID-19 are a raised temperature and a persistent cough.